fossid-ab/workbench-agent-ce/README.md

 # About the Workbench Agent
-The **Workbench-Agent** is a Python script to help you interact with **FossID Workbench** from a terminal or from a CI/CD pipeline.
+The **Workbench-Agent** is a CLI that interacts with **FossID Workbench**.

-This is an experimental version of the Workbench Agent.
-The official Workbench Agent maintained by FossID Engineering and subject to FossID's SLAs lives in the [Workbench Agent GitHub Repo](https://github.com/fossid-ab/workbench-agent).
+This is the Community Edition (CE) of the Workbench Agent.
+The official Workbench Agent lives in the [Workbench Agent Repo](https://github.com/fossid-ab/workbench-agent).

 ## Contributions and Support SLAs
-This Experimental version of the Workbench Agent is maintained by FossID's Customer Success Team and not subject to FossID's SLAs.
+This version of the Workbench Agent is maintained by FossID's Customer Success Team.
 We will do our best to stay on top of any GitHub Issues opened and review any Pull Requests with fixes and improvements (thank you in advance!) but please use the official Workbench Agent if this presents a concern.
 Reach out if you have any questions!

-## Running with Python
+## Running the Workbench Agent
-If you prefer, you can run with Python.
-You'll need at least Python 3.9 installed.
+The minimum supported Python version is Python 3.9.

 1.  **Clone the Repository:**
     ```bash
-    git clone github.com/fossid-ab/workbench-agent-experimental
+    git clone github.com/fossid-ab/workbench-agent-ce
-    cd workbench-agent-experimental
+    cd workbench-agent-ce
     ```

 2.  **Install Dependencies::**